-Sidewalk Program: Repair Sidewalks -- \$10,000.00 East Central
+Sidewalk Program: Wheel Chair Ramps / Repair Sidewalks -- \$20,000.00 East Central Neighborhood

 The East Central Steering Committee is committed to having sidewalks repaired and new sidewalks constructed in an area of our neighborhood where 65% or more of the residents have low or moderate incomes.
-Sidewalks would improve the safety for the pedestrians in the area, particularly for the children, elderly and disabled. \$10,000 in matching funds from the city of Spokane will also be dedicated to sidewalk repairs.
+Sidewalks would improve the safety for the pedestrians in the area, particularly for the children, elderly and disabled.
+Should matching funds become available we would dedicate them to Wheel Chair Ramps.